browniefed/react-native-animation-book/api/FLATTENOFFSET.md

 Read the documentation here [http://facebook.github.io/react-native/docs/animated.html#flattenoffset](http://facebook.github.io/react-native/docs/animated.html#flattenoffset).

-`flattenOffset` like `setOffset` is batched in with `Animated.ValueXY` as it is going to typically be used when dealing with `PanResponder`, and called in the `onPanResponderRelease` function.
+`flattenOffset`, like `setOffset`, is grouped with other `Animated.ValueXY` methods because it is going to typically be used when dealing with `PanResponder`, and called in the `onPanResponderRelease` function.

 `flattenOffset` will take whatever values are in the offset and add them to the base animated value, and then reset the offset to `0`.
-So for example if we had an offset of `100` and our `Animated.Value` is `50`.
-When we call `flattenOffset` our offset will become `0` and our `Animated.Value` will become `150`.
+For example, if we had an offset of `100` and our `Animated.Value` is `50`, when we call `flattenOffset`, our offset will become `0` and our `Animated.Value` will become `150`.

 ```
   componentWillMount: function() {